maxpareschi/Qi/docs/Qi-specifications.md

 10. the main application will run hooks (which were already extended by addons upon init)
 11. the main application will broadcast a hello / ready state message

-I want to design a system to share configuration without relying on a central webserver.
-This can be achieved using a peer to peer strategy
+Settings will need to be stored, preferably without a central server (using a peer to peer strategy)